c-oreills/twistwood/Tale 14 - Dr Crowley.md

 # Synopsis
 [[Dr Crowley]] is finishing stitching up the [[Wise Giant]]^[] when [[Wendy]] and [[Mendy]] call him.

+# Caption
+> Any guesses for who is being stitched up? :D

 # Hidden Item
 Item: Fork
 Location: ~~~~